NikhilMukraj/spiking-neural-networks/README.md

 - Should create a CellType enum to store IFType and Hodgkin Huxley type for later use in lattice simulation function

 - Use Rayon to thread lattice calculations (remove storing dv and is_spiking in hashmap and place it in the struct)
+  - Build function to allow arc mutex access of cell grid, it first calculates dv and dw and spike and then unlocks mutex to modify neuron, function should return another function that does this for the appropriate integrate and fire type

 - Lixirnet should be reworked after neurotransmission refactor, should just pull from backend
   - Update by copying over backend